BYLAWS OF THE INTERNATIONAL COMMUNICATION ASSOCIATION (Revised October 2017)

 ARTICLE II Purposes and Rationale

-The overall purposes of this Association are to advance the scholarly study of human communication and to facilitate the implementation of such study so as to be of maximum benefit to humankind.
-The Association seeks to achieve this purpose by: (1) encouraging the systematic study of theories, processes and skills of human communication, and (2) facilitating the dissemination of research through an organizational structure responsive to communication study areas, a program of organizational affiliates, regular sponsorship of international meetings, and a commitment to a program of scholarly publication.
+The overall purposes of this Association are to advance the scholarly study of human and mediated communication and to facilitate the implementation of such study so as to be of maximum benefit to humankind.
+The Association seeks to achieve this purpose by: (1) encouraging the systematic study of theories, processes and skills of human and mediated communication, and (2) facilitating the dissemination of research through an organizational structure responsive to communication study areas, a program of organizational affiliates, regular sponsorship of international meetings, and a commitment to a program of scholarly publication.

 SECTION 1.
 MEMBERSHIP CATEGORIES.
 Membership in this Association shall be divided into two categories: ACTIVE (including Regular, Employment Exception, Student, Sustaining, Family, Emeritus and Life); and INSTITUTIONAL.
 Only Active Members shall enjoy voting privileges, or be eligible for nomination, election or appointment to office in the Association, its Divisions, its Interest Groups or its Institutional Councils.

 SECTION 2.
 ACTIVE MEMBERS. (a) STUDENT.
 Any student enrolled full time in a degree-seeking program, undergraduate or graduate, shall be duly accepted as a Student Member upon receipt of annual dues specified for such membership.
 Student Members shall have the same rights and privileges as Regular Members.

 (b) REGULAR.
 Any person desiring to promote the purposes of this Association shall be duly accepted into its active membership as a Regular Member after payment of the annual dues specified for such membership.
 Regular Members shall have voting privileges, be eligible to hold office, and shall receive all regular publications of the Association.